 Below are some common problems we have found customers encounter towards the end:

-When it comes to your mortgage application, it’s important that look at how well you managed your finances.
-This is because lenders will carry out a thorough analysis of your bank statement and will be able to look at your income and outgoings.
+When it comes to your mortgage application, it’s important that look at how well you manage your finances.
+This is because mortgage lenders will carry out a thorough analysis of these, checking your bank statement, income and outgoings.

 Gambling transactions is something that they will be on the lookout for.
 Large and frequent outgoings can make you look unreliable with your money and drastically impact your chances of getting a mortgage.
 We recommend holding back for a couple of months, to paint yourself in the best light.